DXSdata/nBayes/README.md

-# nBayes for .NET Core
+# nBayes for .NET Core / .NET Standard 2.0
 This is a fork of https://github.com/joelmartinez/nBayes.
-While the original repos is used with .NET Framework, you can use this one with .NET Core.
+While the original repos is used with .NET Framework, you can use this one with .NET Core / .NET Standard.
 A Nuget package is also available.